Code-Institute-Submissions/Merwynb-The-Marvel-Quiz_AugResub/README.md

 I have tested my website on the Lighthouse feature in the Google Chrome Dev tools and I am happy to say that my site has a sore of 99 in Performance, 100 in Accessibility, 92 in Best Practices and 90 in SEO for desktop and a sore of 92 in Performance, 100 in Accessibility, 92 in Best Practices and 83 in SEO for mobile-device.

+Lighthouse Reort for Desktop
 ![Lighthouse Reort for Desktop](assets/images/lighthouse-performance-desktop.png)

+Lighthouse Reort for mobile
 ![Lighthouse Reort for mobile](assets/images/lighthouse-performance-mobile.png)